What is Secure Sockets Layer?

 Common SSL Certificates

-• Extended Validation (EV): Offers the highest level of trust with rigorous validation processes.
+• Extended Validation (EV): Involves a strict vetting process of the organization, providing the highest level of assurance.

-• Wildcard: Secures a domain and all its subdomains with a single certificate.
+• Wildcard: Secures a primary domain and an unlimited number of its subdomains under a single certificate.

 Frequently Asked Questions about Secure Sockets Layer